Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 - the Training and Employment Agency in Northern Ireland

 They also include:

-- apprenticeships funded from the new apprenticeship service account with effect from 1 May 2017 as announced in Apprenticeship funding: how it will work
+- apprenticeships funded from the apprenticeship service account (through the levy) with effect from 1 May 2017 as announced in Apprenticeship funding: how it will work

 - approved schemes that are paid for using funds derived from the European Social Fund

 - training administered by further education colleges and funded by any of the bodies listed

 - the training of workplace assessors in connection with National Vocational Qualifications

 - training aimed at providing additional skills for use in the workplace (for example, to Health and Safety and First Aid Officers)

 Exemption from VAT applies to supplies of:

 - vocational training, including work experience (see paragraph 5.3, under one of the schemes listed in paragraph 13.1)